-- construction and deconstruction of 2-D shapes and 3-D objects - investigations and generalizations about relationships between 2-D shapes and 3-D objects - explorations and abstractions related to how numbers (and algebra) can be used to describe 2-D shapes and 3-D objects - explorations and generalizations about the movement of 2-D shapes and 3-D objects - explorations and generalizations regarding the dimensions of 2-D shapes and 3-D objects

-• explorations, generalizations, and abstractions about different forms of measurement and their meaning.
+- construction and deconstruction of 2-D shapes and 3-D objects - investigations and generalizations about relationships between 2-D shapes and 3-D objects - explorations and abstractions related to how numbers (and algebra) can be used to describe 2-D shapes and 3-D objects - explorations and generalizations about the movement of 2-D shapes and 3-D objects - explorations and generalizations regarding the dimensions of 2-D shapes and 3-D objects - explorations, generalizations, and abstractions about different forms of measurement and their meaning.

-Being able to communicate about 2-D shapes and 3-D objects is foundational to students' geometrical and measurement understandings and abilities.
-Hands-on exploration of 3-D objects and the creation and testing of conjectures based upon patterns that are discovered should drive the students' development of spatial sense, with formulas and definitions resulting from the students' mathematical learnings.
+The ability to communicate about 2-D shapes and 3-D objects is foundational to students' geometrical and measurement understandings and abilities.
+Hands-on exploration of 3-D objects and the creation and testing of conjectures based upon discovered patterns should drive the students' development of spatial sense, with formulas and definitions resulting from their mathematical learnings.